ahmeterdem1/SSL-Messager/README.md

 #### 5-second limit (solved, limit disabled)

 This certainly breaks down the users.
-When trying to upload files larger than the obscure limit defined by the 5-second limit, "A problem has occured" message is obtained right before client side only disconnection.
+When trying to upload files larger than the obscure limit defined by the 5-second limit, "A problem has occurred" message is obtained right before client side only disconnection.
 No disconnect occurs in the server for some reason.
-User appers as online even though kicked in reality.
+User appears as online even though kicked in reality.
 No error message or log is generated in the server.
 Indeed logically, there shouldn't be any errors in the server.
 Server just abruptly saves the file after 5 seconds then continues to listen normally.
 I have no idea why this happens.
 I think we need to